 By the middle of February, we in Michigan have grown weary of the winter.
 The endless days of cold, snow, ice, wind and gray skies have given our moods, energy levels and immune systems a beating.
-Not to mention the fact that we are still dealing with the effects of the pandemic.
 While some of us may look to food, alcohol, Netflix and social media to get us through the last vestiges of winter, might I suggest some healthier things you can do on your yoga mat to help shake off the winter blues and start thinking Spring?

 If you feel like you could use a good detox right about now, you’re not alone.
 Spring cleaning comes intuitively at this time of year.
 Yoga postures such as inversions that that increase circulation, twists that stimulate your internal organs, and restorative poses that activate your body’s parasympathetic nervous system all aid in the detoxification process.